adam-bauer-34/adam-bauer-34.github.io/research.md

 ### The cost of climate change
 Secondly, we are collaborating with [Prof. Gernot Wagner](gwagner.com) to improve our understanding of the economic implications of climate change by upgrading the climate module in Gernot’s climate-economic program, [EZClimate](https://github.com/Litterman/EZClimate).
 We use a two-box climate emulator to capture the multiple timescales in climate warming that is neglected by most (if not all) climate-economic models.
 This project will result in an updated cost of carbon which can be of use to policymakers as laws such as carbon taxes are drafted.

-# Broad interests
+# Research techniques

 As stated above, my Ph.
 D. is focused on studying the Earth’s climate and how it evolves as the Earth warms.
-Below I outline my general interests, which I then apply specifically to climate physics.
+Below I outline the ways I approach the problems I tackle in climate physics.

 ### Nonlinear dynamical systems